Tami is a freelance writer and artist. She has also been a licensed and certified massage therapist for over 15 years.

 2. It's Our Job to Make You Comfortable

 So, there you are, naked under the sheets (or at least in your underwear), and you are cold.
 You can feel your toes becoming icicles.
 But, you just asked your therapist to turn off the heat.
 Hmmm.
 You don't want to be seen as "difficult" or a "diva" by the spa.
 So, what do you do?
 Well, you tell us your toes are cold, and you'd like to have the heat put back on.
 You aren't being difficult.
 You aren't being a diva.
 Making sure you are the most comfortable you can be is very important to your therapist because it is part of how you receive your best therapy.

 3. We Prefer the Term Massage Therapist

 Please don't refer to us as masseuses or masseurs.
-Times have changed, and that word no longer is considered complimentary to us—just as servers don't like the term waiter or waitress and flight attendants no longer want to be called stewardesses.
+Times have changed, and that word no longer is considered complimentary to us—just as servers don't like the term waiter or waitress, and flight attendants no longer want to be called stewardesses.
 We now prefer to be called massage therapists.

 4. It's Okay If Your Stomach Makes Noise

-Most of us have very busy and active lives, so our digestive systems are usually on standby waiting for you to relax so they can digest and go about their business.
+Most of us have very busy and active lives, so our digestive systems are usually on standby waiting for us to relax so they can digest and go about their business.
 When you are on our table and we hear your stomach making loud rumbling sounds, we don't mind at all.
 It simply means your body has detected that you are in relaxation mode, and it can finally do its job.
 That's a positive sign for us!